-Imagine learning to sail a yacht while enjoying the spectacular waters of Bantry Bay and the Cork and Kerry coastline.
+Learn to sail a yacht while enjoying the spectacular waters of Bantry Bay and the Cork and Kerry coastline.
 Sailing with the dolphins, anchoring up with the seals and swimming off the back into crystal clear and clean waters at the end of the day.
 Magical.
 I’m not sure why you would want to learn anywhere else.
-Did I mention the instructor is a chef, marine biologist and fluent french.
-Oh la la.
-Dates are limited as he has explores distant oceans researching the marine mammals of the Atlantic, Mediterranean and Antarctic.
+Dates are limited as we explore distant oceans researching the marine mammals of the Atlantic, Mediterranean and Antarctic in the off season.
 So grab a place while you can.

 The Nitty Gritty

 - Live aboard 5 day prices includes simple meals for breakfast, lunch and dinner – bring our own treats.
 All meals are vegetarian or responsibly sourced meats.

 - 10% off all cruising training for Bantry Bay Sailing Club Members or opt to donate your 10% to help Bantry Bay Sailing Club development and growth.

 - Foul weather gear is available, but we do recommend you have our own.
 Life-jacket, mooring and marina fees, diesel are included.

 - SEE the rates page for variety of course options and their prices.

 - The Irish coastline has some good eateries and if you want to eat ashore just let us know.

 - You will need to bring waterproof footwear (clean wellies) and a sleeping bag and pillow.
 We recommend you take a look at our packing suggestion list and info on Jessy here.